Burning the Butt

 Finally, the crew of The Anus had its shit together.
 The propane tanks had been removed, the broken-down gas truck towed away, and a perimeter set up.
 The chant resumed.

 “Burn the Asshole!
 Burn the Asshole!”

-The moment had arrived as the chosen leaders approached the Man’s keister with lit torches.
-They lit the tangling cloth on the side, which immediately caught flame.
-The cloth fizzled in moments with nothing more.
-There was a collective groan of disappointment from the crowd.
+The moment had arrived as the chosen leaders approached the Man’s keister with lit torches, trying to pull any sort of ceremony from the failed scene.
+They lit the tangling cloth on the side, which immediately caught momentarily circling the piece in flame.
+I was reminded of the circus where a tiger, or something, was suppose to leap through.
+But then the cloth fizzled and blew out in just a few moments.
+There was nothing more.
+There was a collective groan from the crowd.
 They tried again.
 Nothing!
-Several attempts were made to light up this god damn fart box, but to no avail.
+Turns out it can be harder to burn shit than one may think.

 “We gotta help these guys out,” said Will.
 “Let’s get Lisa’s Draka Dragon over here.”

 Draka Dragon was an art car beauty built by Lisa Nigro a few years before in ‘98, and had ruled the playa ever since.
 It was made of several flatbed trailers hitched together to make the body and was towed by a van transformed into a thirty-foot tall medieval fire breathing dragon.
 She reigned supreme for almost a decade.
-But by the time Draka Dragon was summoned and made her way across the playa to fire up the Asshole, it was the early hours of the morning.
+But after all the delays it was already deep into the night so by the time Draka Dragon was summoned and made her way across the playa to fire up the Asshole, it was the early hours of the morning.
 Will and I were still running on fumes of whiskey and glory as we sat on our deck to watch the ferocious Draka the Dragon blast a plume of flame onto The Great Orifice of The Man.
-The Asshole burned magnificently.
-It was Black Rock City after all.
+The Asshole finally burned magnificently for the ones brave enough to tough out the night.